BIG changes here at Singing Horse Ranch and the previously unthinkable has just occurred…

 My mind reserved judgement, but my body must have known they were physically going to leave as I cried buckets of tears with them and also with Aude.
 I was sure Aude wasn’t going (and was SO relieved at that!) until the day before the trailer arrived.
 I was sitting on the paddock feeder, with Xadaa eating on my right side and the 3 lads were grouped in a loose circle around me – none of them eating, just being with me.
 And Aude walked over and joined the circle.
 I looked at her and for the first time I felt that she might go.
 I burst into fresh tears as I assured her that of course she could go and I would never separate her from her family – Juno is her baby and Montaro is both Juno’s daddy and Aude’s half-brother, and Jax is also Aude’s half-brother; Jax, Montaro and Aude all have the same Belgian father, but different mothers.

 When the trailer arrived the next morning, I could not have devised a more challenging trailer-loading experience if I had purposely designed it to be so.
 Firstly, the trailer was too long to back into either of the two loading spots I had set up – one at the front near the road and the other down the barn road to the paddocks; both enclosed with arena panels, ready to go.
 So we had to load on the road – which none of my horses have ever done.
-Güliz (bless her, she came down from Vernon to help me!) and I blocked the entrance to the road (with cars and the occasional truck trundling along it) with arena panels.
-But that still left the entire side of the barn road unfenced and open to the forest that ran alongside it, which also fronted the road.
+I blocked the entrance to the road (with cars and the occasional truck trundling along it) with arena panels.
+But that still left the entire side of the barn road unfenced and open to the forest that ran alongside it, which also fronted and provided easy access to the road.

 The first horse that asked to load was Cobra – great, the wild mustang who cannot be touched will full open access to the road, should he choose.
-But neither Güliz nor I felt any concern about him taking off.
+But interestingly, I did not feel any concern about him taking off.
 Sure enough, Jax, Juno and Montaro all came forward to ask to load too, but there was the challenge of giving each of them enough time to explore and become somewhat comfortable with this new trailer, yet not wind each other up into a stampede.

 And so, the entire endeavour took on the cadence of a dance – an extremely challenging, tricky dance.
 I think Cobra was there just in case Juno did not (or could not) get on.
 As Juno said to me the day before they left, “None of us want to go.
 But it’s the next step.
 And you’re so stressed all the time, none of us can work with you anyway.”
 I knew that the lads were going because they craved adventure and big land.
 And they also wanted to work intensely with Kesia.
 I knew the mustangs were staying because they weren’t done with me – but there was no space for them to come forward with the big guys around.
 And I knew that I was stretched beyond capacity having all 11 here – both financially and logistically with this environment.